 - 1. Every candidate the search committee selects as a finalist for the position should be an individual the committee, by consensus, believes is an acceptable candidate who can do the job well. - a.
-Ordinarily, the search committee should select at least three candidates for each position as finalists and forward their names to the CEO/Provost.
-If the committee selects fewer than three candidates as finalists, the committee shall explain its reasons for doing so and the CEO/Provost shall review the applications of all of the candidates the committee interviewed.
-After reviewing the committee's explanation and the relevant applications, the CEO/Provost may either: - i. refer the matter back to the committee with comments and a request for further review and reconsideration of its recommendation, or - ii. accept the candidates forwarded by the committee as the only finalists, or - iii. halt the selection process and, if he or she determines it is warranted, reopen the position. - b.
+Ordinarily, the search committee should select at least three candidates for each position as finalists and forward their names to the President/CEO.
+If the committee selects fewer than three candidates as finalists, the committee shall explain its reasons for doing so and the President/CEO shall review the applications of all of the candidates the committee interviewed.
+After reviewing the committee's explanation and the relevant applications, the President/CEO may either: - i. refer the matter back to the committee with comments and a request for further review and reconsideration of its recommendation, or

+- ii. accept the candidates forwarded by the committee as the only finalists, or - iii. halt the selection process and, if they determine it is warranted, reopen the position. - b.
 In no event shall the committee select more than five candidates for each position as finalists. - 2.
-The District's Office of Human Resources (with the assistance of the committee chair and other committee members, if appropriate) shall inquire into the background, qualifications and experience of each finalist by speaking with his or her references and others who are likely to have relevant information about the candidate's suitability for employment as a faculty member. - 3.
-Following the reference checks, the CEO/Provost shall do one of the following: - a.
-Designate an administrator to interview each of the finalists and make a recommendation to the CEO/Provost about the finalists.
+The District's Human Resources Office (with the assistance of the committee chair and other committee members, if appropriate) shall inquire into the background, qualifications and experience of each finalist by speaking with their references and others who are likely to have relevant information about the candidate's suitability for employment as a faculty member. - 3.
+Following the reference checks, the President/CEO shall do one of the following: - a.
+Designate an administrator to interview each of the finalists and make a recommendation to the President/CEO about the finalists.
 If there are such interviews, the administrator may invite the chairperson of the search committee or, in the alternative, all of the committee members to sit in on the final interview, but if any of them accept such an invitation they must attend all of the final interviews. - b.
 Meet with the chairperson of the search committee or, in the alternative, the committee as a whole, regarding the finalists and to elicit the committee's recommendation about whom to recommend to the Board, if anyone. - 4.
-The CEO/Provost shall select the finalist to be recommended to the Board for appointment to the position.
+The President/CEO shall select the finalist to be recommended to the Board for appointment to the position.